ejtaal/mr/README.rst

 Browser support
 ===============

-We aim to make this website compatible with all major current desktop and mobile/table browsers, like Chrome, Firefox, Internet Explorer and Opera.
+I aim to make this website compatible with all major current desktop and mobile/tablet browsers, like Chrome, Firefox and Opera.
+However, I recommend against using Internet Explorer as this browser gives inconsistent behaviour when using this website.

 Should work on most smart phones & tablets!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~